 Nonetheless she tells Sir that she misses Honey.

-At home Sir's mom tells the children how she was a
+At home Sir's mom tells the children how she was an aspiring

-teacher and their father a peasant, and how they met at a dance.
+teacher and their future father a humble peasant, and how they first met at a dance.

 One of the sons has